replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 ### New Features {#new-features-1-108-0}
 * Adds the ability to get the config values of the currently deployed app version via the CLI by passing the `--current` flag to the [kubectl kots get config](/reference/kots-cli-get-config) CLI command.
 * Adds the ability to update the config values of the currently deployed app version via the CLI by passing the `--current` flag to the [kubectl kots set config](/reference/kots-cli-set-config) CLI command.
-* Adds the ability to update the config values of any app version via the CLI by providing the corresponding sequence via the `--sequence` flag in the [kubectl kots set config](/reference/kots-cli-set-config) CLI command.
+* Adds the ability to update the config values of any app version via the CLI by providing the target sequence with the `--sequence` flag in the [kubectl kots set config](/reference/kots-cli-set-config) CLI command.
-* Adds the ability to update the config values for any app version using the UI.
+* Adds the ability to update the config values for any app version using the admin console.

 ### Improvements {#improvements-1-108-0}
-* Hides the Application and Cluster Management tabs on the navbar during the initial install flow on [Embedded Clusters (Beta)](/vendor/embedded-overview).
+* Hides the **Application** and **Cluster Management** tabs on the admin console navbar during the initial installation flow with Replicated embedded cluster (Beta).
+For more information, see [Using Embedded Cluster (Beta)](/vendor/embedded-overview).

 ### Bug Fixes {#bug-fixes-1-108-0}
-* Fixes an issue where the license upload page flashes briefly before being redirected to the login page.
+* Fixes an issue where the license upload page flashed briefly before being redirected to the login page.
-* Fixes an issue in Embedded Cluster (Beta) where the cluster upgrade modal may fail to show during upgrades.
+* Fixes an issue in embedded cluster (Beta) where the cluster upgrade modal occasionally failed to display during upgrades.

 ## 1.107.8